-Also known as pacifier mouth guards, binky mouth guard, or lip guards.
+Also known as a pacifier mouthpiece, binky mouthguard, or lip guards.
 Whatever you choose to call them, these are mouth guards that cover the lips and are often seen worn in American football.
 Tune in to an NFL football game and you will see many players wearing these types of mouth guards.
 These mouth guards do not require boiling; therefore, they may be considered stock mouth guards.
 They stay in the mouth from the athlete clenching down on the mouth guard.
 Which may be a concern if you are an athlete that needs to communicate to his teammates.
-A lip protector mouth guard was not ideal for Philadelphia Eagles player Kenjon Barner when he had to communicate to his other players.
+A pacifier mouthpiece was not ideal for Philadelphia Eagles player Kenjon Barner when he had to communicate to his other players.
 Read the article by Bob Grotz here to see how a lip protector mouth guard was not ideal for Barner in a very important playoff game.
-To remedy the issue Damage Control made Barner a custom fit mouth guard that way he can now communicate clearly with his teammates.
-These mouth guards provide an external shield that protects the lip regions from impact.
+To remedy the issue Damage Control made Barner a custom fit mouth guard, so he can now communicate clearly with his teammates.
+These Pacifier mouthpieces provide an external shield that protects the lip regions from impact.
 Because of the shield the athletes upper and lower teeth are also protected.
-These lip protector mouth guards are great for football, for they can be popped in for a play, and popped out and hung from the helmet as the player communicates with his teammates.
+These lip protector mouth guards are great for football, for they can be popped in for a play, and popped out and hung from the helmet as the player communicates with his teammates in between plays.

 Mouth Guard for Braces